 My first novel for adults, Quarter Past Two on a Wednesday Afternoon, was published by Doubleday in hardback, and in Black Swan paperback with the new title Missing Rose.
 It concerns Anna, in her thirties, who still feels the gap left by the unexplained disappearance of her sister Rose, at the age of eighteen.
 The story links past and present, moving between Anna's story and her mother's teenage years in the 1960s.
 I was delighted that Quarter Past Two was selected as a Radio 2 Book Club choice, and I was interviewed by Simon Mayo and his team.

-I’m currently working on a new novel for adults, and am enjoying writing and editing reviews for WRITERS REVIEW, which I run with friends Adele Geras and Celia Rees.
+I’m currently working on a non-fiction title and a new novel for adults, and am enjoying writing and editing reviews for WRITERS REVIEW, which I run with friends Adele Geras and Celia Rees.